Cunik/Cunik-engine/README.md

 These instructions will get you running Cunik Engine and a Cunik-nginx on your machine.

-First, let's get the source code:
+### Get Source Code

 ```shell
 git clone https://github.com/Cunik/Cunik-engine.git
 ```

+### Install System Package Dependencies

-Then install all the dependencies:
+On Debian, install the following using apt:

+* libvirt-daemon-system
+* libvirt-dev

+### Install Python Package Dependencies

 ```shell
 pip3 install -r requirements.txt
 ```

+### Create Cunik-Root Manually

+Cunik intends to load its images and other information from a single folder(`/var/cunik`).
+For now, you need to create it manually.
+Get [this](https://www.dropbox.com/s/fgrs238vfp111pn/Cunik-root.tar.gz?dl=0), decompress it, and copy or link to `/var/cunik`.

+### Start Cunik-engine

 A Cunik Engine is a daemon that listens on the host and waits for requests from clients.
 Now, let's launch the Cunik Engine.

-Copy `config.py.sample` to `config.py`, and make sure it's correct.

 Run the daemon: